mahil-2040/mahil-2040/README.md

 ---

 ## ✨ About Me
-I'm a Computer Science student at IIIT Gwalior, passionate about full-stack web development and DevOps.
+I'm a Computer Science student at IIIT Gwalior, passionate about full-stack web/app development and DevOps.
 I enjoy building innovative solutions that blend state-of-the-art AI technologies with reliable and scalable web/mobile applications.
 I'm also deeply interested in Data Structures and Algorithms and love solving complex programming challenges that test my problem-solving skills.

 ---

 ## 🧰 Tech Toolbox